earthlab/firedpy/README.md

     - No longer using setup.py.
 See new instructions below for running it with Docker or installing it locally.
     - Improved fire grouping
     - Improved CLI
-    - Access to MODIS burn area product Version 6.1 with support up to at least 2024
+    - Access to MODIS burn area product Version 6.1 with support up to at least December 2024

 ### BUG ALERT: